MicrosoftDocs/power-automate-docs/articles/desktop-flows/configure-desktop-flow-logs.md

 - ExecuteCosmosSqlQuery is the method being called.
 This method allows the execution of a SQL query against Dataverse.
 - The parameters for the ExecuteCosmosSqlQuery method are provided in parentheses following the method name.
 These are:
   - QueryText=@p1: The SQL query to be executed.
 In this case, the query is selecting various properties from a table where the 'type' is 100000001 (desktop flow action log type) and ordering the results by the 'startTime' property in descending order.
-  - EntityLogicalName=@p2: This is the logical name of the entity you're querying.
-Here, it's set to 'flowlog'.
+  - EntityLogicalName=@p2: This is the logical name of the entity ('flowlog') that stores the action logs.
-  - PartitionId=@p3: This parameter is used to identify the partition within the Cosmos DB where the query is to be executed.
+  - PartitionId=@p3: This parameter is used to identify the partition within Azure Cosmos DB where the query is to be executed.
 It's set to 'flowsession_[FlowSessionId]'.
   - QueryParameters=@p4: This is a JSON object specifying parameters for the query.
 Here, it's specifying a key-value pair where the key is '@referencingParentId' and the value is the flowsessionId (GUID).

 ## Known limitations

 - Cascade delete isn't yet supported.
 Therefore, it's recommended to avoid removing TTL.
 - Logs V2 are only available for desktop flow runs that have been launched from a cloud flow through the desktop flow connector action.
-- Changing action log version will not migrate previous desktop flow action logs to the new log storage type.
+- Changing action log version doesn't migrate previous desktop flow action logs to the new log storage type.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]